OUR LANGUAGE CAME BACK TO US

 NEKENAEGE' NAHDAHW'SDELDIIX

 The phrase "NEKENAEGE' NAHDAHW'SDELDIIX" is a Denae (Athabascan) word that translates to 'Our language came back to us.'
 This is the title of my project, a call to action for all of us to play a significant role in preserving our language.
 We can reclaim our language by using it frequently and being mindful to use it actively.
-Unlike our ancestors who were restricted from speaking due to colonization, we now have more opportunities to speak our language.
-It is now up to us to make the choice to incorporate our language into our daily lives, and in doing so, we can make a profound impact on the Ahtna community.
+Unlike our ancestors, who were restricted from speaking due to colonization, we now have more opportunities to speak our language.
+It is now up to us to choose to incorporate our language into our daily lives, and in doing so, we can make a profound impact on the Ahtna community.

 I have created this website to share my knowledge and document my ongoing language-learning projects.
 Throughout the pages, you will find ways to support my efforts in language learning and the Ahtna language lessons I have developed.
 These resources include task-based language teaching methods, which will be helpful to those who are interested in learning and creating new lessons.

-My hope is that by doing so, I can help sustain the language work and build a team of learners and experts to continue this work.
+I hope that by doing so, I can help sustain the language work and build a team of learners and experts to continue this work.
 I am deeply grateful to everyone who has supported me in the past, and I am especially thankful for your potential support.
 I pray for guidance as I move forward with this endeavor.
 Tsin'aen siigu.

 Contact